Scalability vs. Utility: Do We Have to Sacrifice One for the Other in Data Importance Quantification?: Background: General Frameworks for Data Importance Quantification

-\end{small} \end{Thm} {Theorem~\ref{thm:knn_shapley} can be readily extended to the case of multiple validation points, wherein the utility function is defined as the average of the utility function with respect to each validation point.
-By the additivity property, the Shapley value with respect to multiple validation points is the average across the Shapley value with respect to every single validation point.} We will call the values obtained from (\ref{eqn:KNN_unweighted_class_1}) and (\ref{eqn:KNN_unweighted_class_2}) \emph{the $K$NN Shapley value} hereinafter.
-For each validation point, computing the $K$NN Shapley value requires only $\OO(N\log N)$ time, which circumvents the exponentially large number of utility evaluations entailed by the Shapley value definition.
-The intuition for achieveing such exponential improvement is that for $K$NN, the marginal contribution $U(S\cup z_i) - U(S)$ only depends on the relative distance of $z_i$ and $K$-nearest neighbors in $S$ to the validation point.
-When calculating the Shapley value, instead of considering all $S\subseteq D\setminus \{z_i\}$, we only need to focus on the subsets that result in distinctive $K$-nearest neighbors.
+\end{small} \end{Thm} Theorem~\ref{thm:knn_shapley} can be readily extended to the case of multiple validation points by summing up the Shaplley value with respect to each validation point.
+We will call the scores obtained from (\ref{eqn:KNN_unweighted_class_1}) and (\ref{eqn:KNN_unweighted_class_2}) \textit{the $K$NN-Shapley value} hereinafter.
+For each validation point, computing \textit{the $K$NN-Shapley value} requires only $\OO(N\log N)$ time, which circumvents the exponentially many utility evaluations entailed by the Shapley value definition.